-The chart below shows the percentage of young children with disabilities, ranging from mild to severe, who exited the program during SFY 2012 within age expectation on the following child outcomes for typically developing same-aged peers.
+The chart below shows the percentage of young children with disabilities who exited the program within age expectations during SFY 2013 on the following child outcomes: positive social-emotional development, acquisition and use of knowledge and skills, and use of appropriate behaviors to meet their needs.
 Data were collected utilizing the Child Outcome Summary (COS) methodology.
-The COS measures the trajectory of child progress in three federal child outcome areas listed in the following table.
-The COS is used by forty-four other states to measure child outcome performance.
+The COS measures the trajectory of child progress and is used by the majority of U.S. states and territories to measure child outcome performance.

-Child Outcome Area % of children exiting within age expectations Number of children exiting State target Positive social-emotional development 65.3% N = 4,412 73.8% Acquisition and use of knowledge and skills 60.5% N = 4,416 69.9% Use of appropriate behaviors to meet their needs 63.5% N = 4,415 75.4%
+Child Outcome Area % of children exiting within age expectations Number of children exiting State target Positive social-emotional development 65.6% N = 4,874 74.3% Acquisition and use of knowledge and skills 60.9% N = 4,877 70.4% Use of appropriate behaviors to meet their needs 59.0% N = 4,884 75.9%